urql-graphql/urql/CONTRIBUTING.md

 Hold up, that's **automated**!
-Since we use `changeset` to document our changes, which determines what goes into the changelog and what kind of version bump a change should make, you can also use the tool to check what's currently posed to change after a release batch using: `yarn changeset status`.
+Since we use `changeset` to document our changes, which determines what goes into the changelog and what kind of version bump a change should make, you can also use the tool to check what's currently posed to change after a release batch using: `pnpm changeset status`.

 We have a [GitHub Actions workflow](./.github/workflow/release.yml) which is triggered whenever new changes are merged.
 It will always open a **"Version Packages" PR** which is kept up-to-date.
 This PR